-SRAP’s GIS Portal was created to help communities better understand the damaging impacts of industrial livestock production by providing insight into geographic characteristics, demographic trends, and patterns of pollution.
+SRAP’s GIS Portal was created to help communities understand the damaging impacts of industrial livestock production by providing insight into geographic characteristics, demographic trends, and patterns of pollution.
 The Portal compiles publicly available data and map layers from government, academic, and other sources to provide a one-stop mapping resource for advocates and communities facing industrial livestock operations.

 How to Use the Portal